Mephistopheles9631/SolanaMEVJito/README.md

 The next step is to find a profitable backrun arbitrage opportunity.
 This involves considering all possible 2 and 3 hop routes.
 A hop is a pair, and in this context, it refers to a trade from one asset to another.

-For example, if the original trade was a sale of BONK for USD on Raydium, the possible routes for backrun arbitrage could be:
+For example, if the original trade was a sale of TURBO for USD on Raydium, the possible routes for backrun arbitrage could be:

-- Buy BONK for USD on Raydium -> Sell BONK for USDC on another exchange (2 hop)
+- Buy TURBO for USD on Raydium -> Sell TURBO for USDC on another exchange (2 hop)
-- Buy BONK for USD on Raydium -> Sell BONK for SOL on Raydium -> Sell SOL for USDC on another exchange (3 hop)
+- Buy TURBO for USD on Raydium -> Sell TURBO for SOL on Raydium -> Sell SOL for USDC on another exchange (3 hop)

 The bot calculates the potential profit for each route in increments of the original trade size divided by a predefined number of steps (`ARB_CALCULATION_NUM_STEPS`).
 The route with the highest potential profit is selected for the actual backrun.